cerrigham/talent-academy-backend-java/data-structures/README.md

 ## Arrays

-Yoy learned about Classes and Objects.
+You learned about Classes and Objects.
 [Here](https://www.udemy.com/course/java-tutorial/learn/lecture/135339) you will learn about groups of objects called arrays.

 ## Collection Framework